Guide to Indian Pulses

 Dhuli moong dal (split green gram), Moong dal chilka (split green gram with skin), and Mung (green gram)

-Mung (green gram)– The whole mung bean (green gram) is green in color.
-Whole mung beans are used as sprouts to be added to salads, soups, and snacks.
-They are also used to make curries.
+Mung (green gram) – The whole mung bean (green gram) is green in color.
+These beans are often sprouted and added to salads, soups, and snacks.
+They can also be used to prepare curries.
+If you’re curious to give it a try, here’s a recipe: – Moong beans curry

 Masoor whole (red lentil) / Masoor dal (split red lentil)